Here are some great resources that can answer many of your questions about quality and sustainability!

-FACT: Organic bulk foods on average cost 89% less than their packaged counterparts.
+FACT: Organic bulk foods on average cost over 50% less than their packaged counterparts.
 Bulk foods also prevent a significant amount of packaging from entering landfills.

 FACT: Bulk goods require less overall transportation to deliver to consumers.
 Bulk foods do not require the packaging components that must be produced and transported prior to being filled.
 And the transportation of bulk product to retailers is efficient because it can be packed more densely on a truck."

 FACT: The manufacture of paper and cardboard pulls trees from our forests, dumps contaminated water into our streams and uses enormous amounts of energy resulting in grotesque levels of CO2 emissions pumped into our atmosphere.

 FACT: Food packaging may limit a consumer’s ability to buy in quantities desired which can result in food surplus and ultimately waste.